m4rs-mt/ILGPU/Docs/Tutorial_02.md

 a single value into the GPU you can allocate an array of size 1 or pass it into the kernel as a parameter, more on this in the Kernel tutorial and the Structs tutorial.

-NOTE 2 (Return of the note): ILGPU v1.0 adds stride data to MemoryBuffer and ArrayView to fix some issues. *IMPORTANT:* When in doubt use Stride1D.Dense, Stride2D.DenseY, or Stride2D.DenseZY.
+NOTE 2 (Return of the note): ILGPU 1.0 adds stride data to MemoryBuffer and ArrayView to fix some issues. *IMPORTANT:* When in doubt use Stride1D.Dense, Stride2D.DenseY, or Stride2D.DenseZY.
-I will go over this better in a striding tutorial, but these should be your defaults because they match how C# strides 1D, 2D, and 3D arrays.
+I will go over this better in a striding tutorial, but these should be your defaults because they require they match how C# strides 1D, 2D, and 3D arrays.

 # MemoryBuffer1D\<T\>
 The MemoryBuffer is the host side copy of memory allocated on the device.
 It is essentially just a